kentaojapi/dl-style-transfer/README.md

 Trasferring the style of images, according to the texture of a painting.

 ## Overview
-You can transfer the style of the image, according to the style of the painting you uploaded.
+You can transfer the style of the image, according to the texture of the painting you uploaded.
 ![overview](https://user-images.githubusercontent.com/8345543/48029287-3590f500-e191-11e8-9fdf-cccc99ac9085.png)

 ## Style Transfer Network